633 W 5th Street #2890

-Ehline Law Firm deals with employee rights and discrimination.
+Ehline Law Firm in Los Angeles deals with employee rights and discrimination.

 California and federal law protect the rights of whistle-blowers at work.
 So when you get attacked for exercising your rights, Ehline Law Firm acts as your sword and shield.
 What makes us different is that we have a proven track record.
 And we have recovered millions in verdicts and settlements.

 Also, a former U.S. Marine runs us.
 So this means we are hard chargers with a “do or die” mentality.